 Treat the yard a few months before you plan to sell to make your grass greener and reduce weeds and moles.
 Trim bushes and trees as necessary to make the yard appear well-maintained.

 The Front Door

-The front door is a quick way to add a pop of colour and style to your home and provide an impression on the neighbours that will last for years.
+The front door is a quick way to add a pop of color and style to your home and provide an impression on the neighbors that will last for years.
 Doors can cost hundreds to purchase and install so painting is a great budget-saving alternative.

-Pick a colour that complements the home’s colour scheme and landscaping.
+Pick a color that complements the home’s color scheme and landscaping.
 If the home is black and white, for example, pick a bright cobalt blue or yellow to brighten the home.
 If your home is all wood, perhaps a brick red door would fit.

 Stumped?
-Houzz has examples of eye-catching door colours that should inspire your creativity.
+There are examples of eye-catching door colors that should inspire your creativity.
 Be sure to check with any homeowner associations before painting.

 The Little Things